johannah/iclr-2020-workshop/README.md

 2) Abstract-Only submission: 300 word limit (AGU/EGU style abstract)

 Submissions may be made on Microsoft [CMT](https://cmt3.research.microsoft.com/AI4ESICLR2020).
-If new to Microsoft CMT, register a username and password [https://cmt3.research.microsoft.com/AI4ESICLR2020](https://cmt3.research.microsoft.com/AI4ESICLR2020) and submit to our workshop which is listed as AI4ESICLR2020.
-E-mail us at ai4earthscience[at]gmail[dot]com if you have any issues with the submission process.
+If new to Microsoft CMT, register a username and password at [https://cmt3.research.microsoft.com/AI4ESICLR2020](https://cmt3.research.microsoft.com/AI4ESICLR2020) and submit to our workshop which is listed as AI4ESICLR2020.
+E-mail us at ai4earthscience[at]gmail[dot]com if you have issues with the submission process.
 Post-acceptance, ICLR workshop registration is needed for attendance if you are not awarded a travel grant, but one need not register to attend the entire conference.

 ## Important Dates